North American inland temperate rainforest: Flora

 The inland rainforest patches are habitat for a variety of tree species.
 Probably the first species to colonize the northern regions after the last deglaciation was the lodgepole pine (Pinus contorta).
 The oldest stands however are usually dominated by western red cedar (Thuja plicata), which are also the oldest individuals in these forests.

 Western red cedar and Western hemlock (Tsuga heterophylla) are the most common tree species in low elevation inland rainforest patches, while the high elevation rainforest regions of British Columbia are dominated by Engelmann spruce (Picea engelmannii) and subalpine fir (Abies lasiocarpa).
 In northern Idaho rainforest patches, grand fir (Abies grandis) and red alder (Alnus rubra) seem to play an important role.

-In Canada, the domination of red cedar and hemlock has led to the classification of the inland rainforest areas as belonging to the Interior Cedar-Hemlock Biogeoclimatic zone (ICH).
+In Canada, red cedar and hemlock domination has led to the classification of the inland rainforest areas as belonging to the Interior Cedar-Hemlock Biogeoclimatic zone (ICH).
 In the United States, the inland rainforest regions are also classified as significant habitat types for western redcedar and western hemlock.

 Because of their humid climate, the inland rainforest patches support the establishment of oceanic species that would typically be expected to grow in maritime and coastal environments.
 Examples for vascular oceanic species include deer fern (Blechnum spicant) and red huckleberry (Vaccinium parviflorum).
 A large number of epiphytes occur, such as hanging moss (Antitrichia curtipendula) settling on trees and various oceanic lichen genera (such as Chaenotheca, Chaenothecopsis, Collema, Fuscopannaria, Lichinodium, Lobaria, Nephroma, Parmeliella, Polychidium, Pseudocyphellaria, Sphaerophorus, and Sticta).
 Roughly 40% of the lichen found in the Pacific northwestern rainforest are also found in the inland rainforest.

 Because of their unique occurrence only in the specific climatic conditions provided by the inland rainforests, oceanic lichen has been used as an indicator for the location of these forest patches.